Product

 • Insights that learn your rhythm

-InsightEngine notices when spend spikes, a new model shows up, a cache lands, or a quota window is about to close.
-Daily digest at the time you choose.
+OpenBurnBar notices when spend spikes, a new model shows up, or a quota window is about to close — and tells you, with a daily summary at the time you choose.

 Hermes